 Letters of endorsement from the following people testifying to the impact and quality of the band program:

 b.
-An established community member or a respected music educator in the area
+An established community member or a respected music educator in the area.They should address the impact on the music education community in the area and/or the community that the school serves.

 A high resolution digital photograph of the band director (within the guidelines of the school district).
 This photo should be the best available, but it does not have to be a professional photo.